FOMO

 ```

-Where `G` reflects a user’s gmFLOCK balance on a log-style or diminishing-return scale.
+Where G reflects a user’s effective gmFLOCK balance, normalized on a log-style or diminishing-return scale.

 gmFLOCK can also be used across both FOMO and AI Arena, creating an incentive bridge between the demand side of the ecosystem and the model training / supply side.